turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 1. Use the same method used to create the resources to delete and verify deletion.
 ```

+Numbered steps without guidelines:
 ```
 Remove all [resource type] resources used for testing.

-Using the same method used to create the resources, delete all resources used for testing (including dependent resources) and verify they were deleted.
+1. Using the same method used to create the resources, delete all resources used for testing (including dependent resources).
+2. Verify they were deleted.
 ```